 - Our ethos of marriage counselling for all

-The motivations to try counselling are specific to each relationship however there are a number of common issues:
+The reasons people try counselling are specific to each relationship however there are a number of common issues such as:

 - Communication problems